vjames19/Ideas/README.md

 2. Social Mashup - a clash between FB and twitter
 3. Idea Store - Gather ideas accross users and store them
 4. Api Database - a database of all APIs, Header Files, Packages... for any language.
 Already exists. - http://www.programmableweb.com/ - Antonio Tapia
-5. Indie Records- a social media with tools to help indie bands get information on gigs, find new members, ect... by Antonio Tapia
+5. Indie Records- a social media with tools to help indie bands get information on gigs, find new members, ect... - Antonio Tapia
 6. CourseGradeBook - Tool for a professor, to log attendance, supply materials, and keep a gradebook where students can see their grades.
 7. TheUniversityCollectiveCollection - A tool for Uprm students to share projects, homeworks, notes, profesor reviews ... think of reddit for university projects, homeworks, notes,... - Antonio Tapia
 9. Policitizen - The project i did for the databases course it consisted on a license plate reporting system to raize awareness of bad driving behaviors - Antonio Tapia